NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Neural network architecture

 where $i_\kappa$ is the grid point closest to the ocean surface where the base closure diffusivity $\kappa$ is equal to the background diffusivity $\kappa_0$.
-This is equivalent to the nearest point from the surface where $Ri \geq Ri^c$ where $Ri^c$ is given by the base closure.
-The neural networks do not predict any turbulent fluxes at the grid point on the ocean surface $i = 1$ and the bottom grid point $i = N+1$.
+This is equivalent to the nearest point from the surface where $Ri \geq Ri^c$, with $Ri^c$ defined by the base closure.
+The neural networks do not predict turbulent fluxes at the grid point at the ocean surface ($i = 1$) and at the bottom ($i = N+1$).
 At these boundary points, the temperature and salinity fluxes are given by the boundary conditions.
-This restriction of the prediction zone of the neural networks reduces inference time, but implicitly assumes that convective plumes cannot penetrate deeper than $\SI{40}{m}$, which has been the case in all the LES generated.
-However, should it be found that the extent of entrainment exceeds $\SI{40}{m}$ in the cases we have not considered, such as very deep mixed layers, we can easily increase the depth of the neural network prediction zone by changing the values of $i_\text{min}$ and $i_\text{max}$ without any modifications to the neural network architecture.
-Figure \ref{figure NN schematic} illustrates a schematic of the neural network architecture.
+This restriction of the prediction zone of the neural networks reduces inference time, but implicitly assumes that convective plumes cannot penetrate deeper than $\SI{40}{m}$ below the BL base, which has been the case in all the LES generated.
+Figure~\ref{figure NN schematic} illustrates a schematic of the neural network architecture.

-This design enforces some important physical principles: \begin{enumerate} \item The top and bottom fluxes are prescribed in order to satisfy the surface boundary conditions.
-This enforces tracer conservation as a hard constraint; NORi can only redistribute tracers in the interior. \item In NORi, the local neighborhood visible to the neural networks as inputs spans $48 \, \unit{m}$, as we have found this to be a vertical extent that is sufficient for the neural networks to characterize the location of inference relative to the base of the boundary layer while ensuring generalizability across different locations within the vertical column. \item Entrainment has local effects: it enhances mixing in a small neighborhood near the base of the boundary layer as it brings denser fluid from the ocean interior into the mixed layer.
-Therefore, the neural network only needs to know the information around its neighborhood to determine if entrainment occurs, and produces a local flux to represent any mixing. \end{enumerate}
+This design enforces some important physical principles: \begin{enumerate} \item The top and bottom fluxes are prescribed to satisfy the boundary conditions.
+This enforces tracer conservation as a hard constraint; NORi can only redistribute tracers in the interior. \item In NORi, the local neighborhood visible to the neural networks as inputs spans $\SI{48}{m}$, as we have found this to be a vertical extent that is sufficient for the neural networks to characterize the location of inference relative to the BL base while ensuring generalizability across different locations within the vertical column. \item Entrainment has local effects: it enhances mixing in a small neighborhood near the base of the BL as it brings denser fluid from the ocean interior into the mixed layer.
+Therefore, the neural networks only need to know the information around their neighborhood to determine if entrainment occurs and produce a local flux to represent any mixing. \end{enumerate}